Short Game Course intro thumbnail

 When you have backspin, you can pick a landing spot, stop your golf ball almost immediately, and, as a result, leave yourself a short putt.

-Many amateur players struggle to get backspin because of improper wrist position, poor setup, and a misunderstanding of what causes a golf ball to spin.
+Many amateur players struggle to generate backspin due to improper wrist position, poor setup, and a lack of understanding of what causes a golf ball to spin.

-If you are ready to start getting backspin on your wedges and control what the ball does, we have you covered.
+If you’re ready to start getting backspin on your wedges and control what the ball does, print this guide and bring it with you the next time you visit the practice tee.

 If you don’t have time to read our entire article on backspin with wedges, here are a few of the most important things to take away with you.